 - the applicant lived in England or Wales for at least 6 months immediately before application and is domiciled in England or Wales.

-This does not matter if you meet one of the tests above on jurisdiction, but if your marriage certificate is in another language you will need a formal translation to go with your divorce petition.
+This does not matter if you meet one of the tests above on jurisdiction, but if your marriage certificate is in another language you will need a formal translation to go with your divorce application.

-Different jurisdictions approach financial needs, income, pensions, tax, pre-nuptial agreements and matrimonial property in different ways, so it’s important you seek specialist advice on your options.
+Different jurisdictions approach financial needs, income, pensions, tax, prenuptial agreements and matrimonial property in different ways, so it’s important you seek specialist advice on your options.
 Different legal treatment of these considerations will affect your financial settlement and choosing the right jurisdiction will place you in an advantageous position.

 Here’s an example based on choosing to get divorced in England and Wales, as opposed to Scotland.